AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 inertialCamera.rotationVelocity: CGFloat = 0
 ```

-To immediately stop all camera transformations and animations, use the `stop()` method.
+To stop all camera transformations and animations immediately, use `stop()`:

 ```swift
 inertialCamera.stop()